Why choose Acupuncture for headaches:

 How does acupuncture correct headaches?

-We don’t fully understand how acupuncture successfully treats headaches yet.
+The mechanisms through which Acupuncture relieves people of pain caused by Headaches have been shown repeatedly through good quality research in the East and the West.
 It has been proven that acupuncture increases blood flow to the brain and stimulates the central nervous system to release neurotransmitters like endorphins, serotonin, and dopamine.
 These chemical messengers can stimulate pain relief, relaxation, and modulation of various brain functions related to mood, stress, and autonomic nervous system balance.
 There are four mechanisms we know of as to how Acupuncture relieves Headaches.

 · Pain relief

-· Improved circulation / healing response
+· Improving circulation / healing response

 · Releasing tight muscles